Vinny Castilla

-Vinicio "Vinny" Castilla Soria ([kasˈtiʎa]; born July 4, 1967) is a Mexican former Major League Baseball third baseman who played his best years with the Colorado Rockies and Atlanta Braves.
-Previously, he played with the Atlanta Braves (1991–1992, 2002–2003), Colorado Rockies (1993–1999, 2004, 2006), Tampa Bay Devil Rays (2000–2001), Houston Astros (2001), Washington Nationals (2005), and San Diego Padres (2006).
+Vinicio "Vinny" Castilla Soria ([kasˈtiʎa]; born July 4, 1967) is a Mexican former Major League Baseball third baseman who played his best years with the Colorado Rockies.
+During his career, he played with the Atlanta Braves (1991–1992, 2002–2003), Colorado Rockies (1993–1999, 2004, 2006), Tampa Bay Devil Rays (2000–2001), Houston Astros (2001), Washington Nationals (2005), and San Diego Padres (2006).
 He currently serves as a special assistant to the Rockies GM Bill Schmidt.

 Baseball career (1991–2006)

 Atlanta Braves (1991–1992)

 The Atlanta Braves purchased Castilla's contract from the Saraperos de Saltillo out of the Mexican League in 1990.
 He made his MLB debut as a shortstop for the Braves on September 9, 1991.
 For the 1992 season he only appeared in eight games.

 Colorado Rockies (1993–1999)

 In November 1992 he was selected by the Rockies in the expansion draft.
 For the 1993 season he played regularly hitting nine home runs, nine triples (8th in the league) and 30 RBIs in 105 games as a shortstop.
 In 1994, his playing time was reduced due to the acquisition of shortstop Walt Weiss and the 1994-95 Major League Baseball strike.
 Castilla only saw action in 52 games, however he made the best of it, hitting .311 with 11 doubles, playing all four positions in the infield.

 After the departure of starting third baseman Charlie Hayes, Castilla was the leading candidate to man third base for the 1995 season.
 This, along with the help of manager Don Baylor, was the turning point in Castilla's career.
 By the all star break he was hitting .319 with 17 home runs and 48 runs batted, earning him a backup spot in the All Star team.
 He was later named the starting third baseman for the NL after Matt Williams was out with an injury.
 He finished the season with a .309 batting average, 32 home runs, 34 doubles and 90 RBIs, earning his first Silver Slugger Award.
 In the NLDS against Atlanta he hit .467 with three home runs (two against Greg Maddux and one against John Smoltz).
 Many considered Castilla's numbers to be a fluke because he played his home games in the friendly confines of a thin-air Denver stadium, a stigma that would follow Vinny for most of his Colorado career.
 His performance earned him votes for the NL MVP award, finishing 18th on the ballot.

 In 1996 he surpassed his numbers from the previous year.
 Playing in 160 games, he scored 97 runs, to go with 191 hits (7th in the NL) and 34 doubles.
 His 40th home run came in the last game of the season.
 He finished the year hitting .304 with 113 RBIs.
 At third base, he was NL leader in double plays turned (43) and assists (389).